There were tears, laughter and fond memories as Exeter’s very own night at the proms provided a fitting tribute to its inspirational founder.

-FORCE Chief Executive Meriel Fishwick and the charity’s Head of Income Generation, Sarah Daniels, both paid tribute to the hard work and dedication of everyone who made this hugely popular event such an unqualified success.
+FORCE Chief Executive Meriel Fishwick paid tribute to Dick and to the hard work and dedication of everyone who made this hugely popular event such an unqualified success.

 She added: “Dick, we salute you and Posy, where words fail, music speaks.”

 The profits from this year’s concert will go towards funding the delivery of chemotherapy for cancer patients in Okehampton, Tiverton and Honiton.

 FORCE pays for specialist nurses from the Royal Devon & Exeter Hospital to administer some of the more straightforward treatments at weekly clinics in all three towns, saving patients the potentially more stressful journey to Wonford whenever possible.

 The Classics Galore! evening featured nearly 200 top local musicians and singers – a full orchestra, the award-winning swcomms band from Lympstone and singers from Exeter’s St David’s Players and Ottery St Mary Choral Society – under musical director Malcolm Matthews.

 They performed a blend of popular classics and songs from some of the world’s most beloved musical theatre, including many of Dick’s favourites that had the audience of more than 1,000 on their feet in celebration.

 Among the many highlights were excerpts from Zadok The Priest, Mary Poppins, Gladiator and the William Tell Overture.